 You can take steps to prevent golfer's elbow:

 - Strengthen your forearm muscles.
 Use light weights or squeeze a tennis ball.
-Even simple exercises can help your muscles better absorb the energy of sudden physical stress.
+Even simple exercises can help your muscles absorb the energy of sudden physical stress.

-If you play tennis, ask an instructor to check your technique for serving or hitting a forehand.
-The design of the racket may play a role too.
-A racket with a small grip or a heavy head may increase the risk of elbow problems.
+- Use the right equipment.
+If you're using older golfing irons, consider upgrading to lighter graphite clubs.
+If you play tennis, a racket with a small grip or a heavy head may increase the risk of elbow problems.

-- Jayanthi N. Epicondylitis (tennis and golf elbow). http://www.uptodate.com/ index.
+- Jayanthi N. Epicondylitis (tennis and golf elbow). http://www.uptodate.com/ home.
 Accessed Aug.
-23, 2012.
+7, 2015.